 The paper concludes that these charges can be successfully met by a pluralist international legal scholarship, needed in the novel period of international law we are living though, a period which is characterised by a high tension between interdependence and globalisation (economic, technical, and cultural) on the one hand, and stark cleavages and fencing (ideational, economic, territorial) among states, on the other hand.

-This volume presents an overview over the current state of the legislation on the freedom of assembly in eleven selected member states of the Venice Commission: the UK, France, the US, Belgium, Germany, Turkey, the Russian Federation, the Ukraine, Poland, Hungary and Tunisia.
-It gives specific information on the legal bases, restrictions, or implementation of the freedom of assembly in a specific country or on more recent themes such as the legal implications of flashmobs.
+This volume presents an accessible overview over the current state of the legislation on the freedom of assembly in eleven selected member states of the Venice Commission: the UK, France, the US, Belgium, Germany, Turkey, the Russian Federation, the Ukraine, Poland, Hungary and Tunisia.
+The volume may serve as a work of reference for the researcher or practitioner who seeks specific information on the legal bases, restrictions, or implementation of the freedom of assembly in a specific country or on more recent themes such as the legal implications of flashmobs.
+It is also a helpful starting point for anyone interested in comparing the state of assembly legislation in Europe and beyond.
 Next to information on details of the domestic regulation of assemblies, each study contains information on recent events, changes and debates on the laws on assemblies.
 Examples are the handling of the Arab spring in Tunisia, freedom of assembly-implications and management of the Gezi Park protests in Turkey, or the constitutional upheavals in the Ukraine.

 Les événements survenus dans les pays arabes depuis 2011 soulèvent une fois de plus la question du rapport dialectique entre le droit et les mouvements sociaux.
 Les mouvements ont emprunté les voies légales, celles des partis politiques, ou des associations de la société civile, et se sont également traduits par des mouvements de rue.

-L’ouvrage examine des « avancées » et des « reculs » effectués par les divers mouvements sociaux, l’hétérogénéité des priorités avancées, et l’impact géopolitique des mutations, surtout dans les rapports des pays arabes avec leurs voisins.
+L´ouvrage examine des « avancées » et des « reculs » effectués par les divers mouvements sociaux, l´hétérogénéité des priorités avancées, et l´impact géopolitique des mutations, surtout dans les rapports des pays arabes avec leurs voisions.